Project-Props/Buzzwords/misc-words.markdown

 - Coding standards

 # Actor
-Any entity that interacts with the system, could be a user, another system, the systems environment etc.
+Any external entity that interacts with the system, could be a user, another system, the systems environment etc.

 # Use case